 Signs and symptoms of Sesamoiditis include:

-The treatment for sesamoiditis typically involves taking pressure away from the sesamoid and allowing recovery.
-It is vital that sesamoiditis are treated early to prevent fracture or avascular necrosis from occurring.
+The management for sesamoiditis typically involves taking pressure away from the sesamoid and allowing recovery.
+Sesamoiditis must be managed early to prevent fracture or avascular necrosis from occurring.